-As we receive additional information from your employer during the calculation period and the liability stands, you will receive notification that your monthly retirement benefit is impacted and you have the option to pay the cost due.
-This liability amount is contingent upon timely receipt of the employer’s final salary contribution summary report and may be adjusted based on additional information received by RSD.
+As we receive additional information from your employer during the calculation period, you will receive notification that your monthly retirement benefit is impacted, and you have the option to pay the cost due.
+This liability amount is contingent upon timely receipt of the employer’s final salary contribution summary report and may be adjusted based on additional information received by the Retirement Systems Division.

-Once you receive notification that you are impacted by the CBBC legislation, you will receive a cost due to be paid by a specific date.
+Once you receive notification that you are impacted by the CBBC, you will receive a cost due to be paid by a specific date.
 You have two options to consider:

-- You may pay the cost invoice and receive the uncapped AFC retirement monthly benefit.
-This is your responsibility to fund; however, you employer may choose to contribute all or a portion of the cost.
-The capped calculation benefit amount will be paid during processing time, with a retroactive payment for the difference once the invoice has been paid.
+- You may pay the cost invoice and receive the uncapped AFC monthly retirement benefit.
+The cost is your responsibility to fund; however, your employer may choose to contribute all or a portion of the cost.
+The capped calculation benefit amount can be paid during processing time, with a retroactive payment for the difference once the invoice has been paid.

-- Or, you accept the capped retirement monthly benefit amount based on the CBBC legislation.
+- You can accept the capped retirement monthly benefit amount based on CBBC legislation.

-The capped calculation means there is a ceiling to the final benefit you are qualified to receive and is directly related to the contributions that have been paid into your pension.
-The capped calculation refers to the maximum benefit limit you are eligible to receive upon retirement, unless you elect to make the required payment.
-Even if you elect to make the required payment, you will receive the capped benefit amount until all information has been received and processed (approx. 90-120 days after your retirement date).
+The capped calculation means there is a limit to the final benefit you are eligible to receive based on the contributions that have been paid into your pension.
+If you elect to make the required payment, you will receive the capped benefit amount until all payment(s) have been received and processed (approx. 90-120 days after your retirement date).

 The uncapped calculation refers to the benefit amount that does not take into account a contribution-deficit based on time worked, higher salary or salary increases and/or contributions made.
 This uncapped calculation may be an option if you make a required payment to cover the unfunded liability of the actual contributions you have paid into the pension system.